 Fifteen subjects (7 males and 8 females; MEAN: 23.27, STD: 2.37) with self-reported normal or corrected-to-normal vision and normal hearing participated in the experiments.
 All participants were right-handed and were students from Shanghai Jiao Tong University.
 We selected the subjects using the Eysenck Personality Questionnaire (EPQ).
 The EPQ is a questionnaire to assess the personality traits of a person devised by Eysenck et al. [52].
-They initially conceptualized personality as three biologically-based independent dimensions of temperament measured on a continuum: Extraversion/Introversion, Neuroticism/Stability and Psychoticism/Socialisation.
+They initially conceptualized personality as three biologically based independent dimensions of temperament measured on a continuum: Extraversion/Introversion, Neuroticism/ Stability and Psychoticism/Socialisation.
 It seems that not every subject can elicit specific emotions immediately, even with the stimuli.
 The subjects who are extraverted and have stable moods tend to elicit the right emotions throughout the emotion experiments.
 So from the feedback of the EPQ questionnaires, we selected these subjects to participate in the emotion experiments.
-In advance, the subjects were informed about the procedure.
-The subjects were instructed to sit comfortably, watch the forthcoming movie clips attentively, and refrain as much as possible from overt movements.
-Figure 3 shows the experiment scene.
-The subjects got paid for their participation in the experiments.
-Each subject participated in the experiment twice at an interval of one week or longer.

 Fig. 3.
-The experiment scene
+The experiment scene.